compromise-evident/Authorship/README.md

-I discovered Authorship December 2019, which would not have been possible without direct inspiration from my personal heroes who sacrificed their freedom and demonstrated beautifully the need for publicly accessible AND comprehensible cryptographic evidence--Julian Assange and Edward Snowden--this is for you!
+I discovered Authorship December 2019, which would not have been possible without direct inspiration from my personal heroes who sacrificed their freedom and demonstrated beautifully the need for publicly accessible AND comprehensible cryptographic evidence systems--Julian Assange and Edward Snowden--this is for you! :heart:

 <br>
 <br>